Menu

 FOOD: Food and snacks are NOT provided at this workshop.
 You may bring your own food or go to a local restaurant during break.

-CANCELLATION POLICY: All cancellations must be requested in writing and received no later than October 17, 2025.
+CANCELLATION POLICY: All cancellations must be requested in writing and received no later than April 15, 2026.
 Cancellations are subject to $25 processing fee.
 Substitutions may be made in writing for no additional cost.
 No refunds are given due to inclement weather.

 HANDOUTS: In an effort to reduce paper waste and be more “green,” our policy is to email all handouts.
 Please include a valid email address with your registration to receive the handouts.

-PHOTO RELEASE: By registering for this conference, you are giving permission for MIAPT to use any photographs that are taken at the event containing your likeness for as long as MIAPT deems appropriate and desirable.
+PHOTO RELEASE: By registering for this workshop, you are giving permission for MIAPT to use any photographs that are taken at the event containing your likeness for as long as MIAPT deems appropriate and desirable.
 Photographs may be used on the MIAPT website, social media pages, and/or newsletter for any purpose.
 By completing the registration, you are also consenting to waive any rights to the photographs indefinitely.
 If you do not wish to have your photo used, it is your responsibility to notify someone at registration of your request to be omitted.

 CONTINUING EDUCATION: This workshop for mental health professionals is sponsored by the Michigan Association for Play Therapy.
 APT Approved Provider 99-050.
 CE credit is offered for play therapy.
 The program offers 6.00 contact hours, with full attendance required.